gyz-ai/PRBEN/README.md

 ## Data Content and Format
-The dataset is provided in .tar.gz format and can be decompressed using the following command:
-After decompression, the folder PRBEN will contain three files: user_data.jsonl , data_gold_target.jsonl and prompt.py.
+The folder PRBEN will contain three files: user_data.jsonl , data_gold_target.jsonl and prompt.py.

 ### (1) user_data.jsonl
 This file contains the user information, user_id, query, click_url, long_history_querys, gender, age, province.The format of each line of data in this file is：